 Interested in finding out more about what there is to see and do in Slovenia?
-Here's everything you need to know about this small but stunning European nation that truly packs a punch!
+Here's everything you need to know about this small but stunning European nation before you visit.

 Vrata Valley.
 Unsplash/Frantisek Duris.

 Sitting between Austria, Italy, and Croatia, Slovenia gained independence from former Yugoslavia in 1991.
 It's a small country by European standards, with a population of just over two million.
 And the great news for travelers is that it is still relatively undiscovered as a vacation destination.

 Slovenia packs a lot into a small area; Adriatic beaches, Alp-like mountains offering wintersports and hiking, beautiful lakes, and vibrant cities such as the capital, Ljubljana.
 There are other advantages to Slovenia too, so why not put some of these things on the list for your next trip?

 Slovenia's capital city is a great introduction to the country as a whole, and an excellent way of getting your big city fix before heading out into the countryside.
 The small size of Ljubljana makes it perfect for exploring on foot, discovering those hidden corners you just wouldn't usually see by car.
 It's a cosmopolitan city and English is widely spoken, so pick up a map from the tourist information office and start exploring.

 Ljubljana in the winter.
 Unsplash/Marco Secchi.

 The natural place to start any visit to Ljubljana is in the old town, and the maze of narrow streets around the river and castle.
 There are plenty of pavement cafes should you want to take a break from admiring the Baroque and Art Nouveau buildings which are found all through the city center.
 Also worth a visit is the Tivoli City Park, a vast formal garden with statues, art, and a famous rose garden.